-The Lambayeque department, located on the north coast of Peru, is a region of great archeological importance.
+The Lambayeque department, located on the north coast of Peru, is a region of great archaeological importance.
 Ancient ruins dot the landscape, built by pre-Inca civilizations such as the Moche, Sicán and Chimú cultures.

-These sites have been a battleground throughout the last century, their buried treasures sought by both tomb raiders (huaqueros) and archeologists.
+These sites have been a battleground throughout the last century, their buried treasures sought by both tomb raiders (huaqueros) and archaeologists.
 Those artifacts that have been saved -- an almost innumerable amount of stunning items -- have been careful housed in Lambayeque’s modern museums.

 The four main museums are spread across the department’s principal cities: Chiclayo, Lambayeque and Ferreñafe.
 It’s easy to visit all four museums independently from Chiclayo (the standard base for tourists); the hard part is deciding which of the four museums to visit if you’re short on time...

 The Museo Tumbas Reales de Sípan (Royal Tombs of Sípan Museum) has become the principal museum in the department of Lambayeque and one of the main museums in Peru.
 Inaugurated on November 8, 2002, the impressive building was designed to reflect the pyramid-like sanctuaries of the Moche culture.

 The multi-level interior, meanwhile, is a world-class showcase for the region’s many pre-Columbian artifacts.
 The centerpiece is the Señor de Sipán collection (from the site of the same name, also known as Huaca Rajada, outside Chiclayo), featuring exquisite items taken from the tomb of the Lord of Sipán.

 Visitors enter the museum on the top floor before descending to the second and first levels.
 Tour guides are available for an extra fee -- if you are unfamiliar with the cultures of the north coast, a guide will help you get the most from the museum.
 Photography is not permitted within the museum.